 So, the Second Amendment guarantees the right to bear arms so that the people can rise up against a president who refuses to impose sanctions on another nation?

 Of course, Democrats have rushed to his defense.
 Some say that he misspoke, though Suozzi himself shot down that theory.
 Others, including Suozzi’s spokesperson, claim that it was not a call to arms against President Trump, but rather a general explanation of the Second Amendment.
 Clearly, that’s not true.
 If it were, why would he throw in the right to bear arms as part of his answer to the question of how to force Trump to impose sanctions on Russia?

 Why We Really Have It

 Despite his confidence both in defining the Second Amendment to his constituent and in denying that he misspoke, Rep. Suozzi seemed rather unsure when first mentioning it as part of his answer to the initial question – and for good reason.
 Evidentially, he doesn’t actually understand the right to bear arms.
 This should come as no surprise, however, as he supports the Democrat idea of “common sense gun control.”

 The people are to be armed so that the government could be overthrown should it become tyrannical.
 More importantly, knowing that the populace is armed and ready keeps us all relatively safe.
 It serves as a deterrent to both government tyranny and violent crime.

-But no matter how much you dislike President Trump, dragging his feet on Russian sanctions is not the oppression of the people for which the Second Amendment exists.We value your comments!
-Please weigh in on our comment section below.
+But no matter how much you dislike President Trump, dragging his feet on Russian sanctions is not the oppression of the people for which the Second Amendment exists.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com